-The first public program, slated for April 28th at 6:30pm Eastern, will be an in-person feature-length debut of selected video work from as early as 2014.
-The one-off screening will unify, for the first time, the expansive narrative of Félix’s video practice including excerpts from her works Alláfuera, Aves de Rapiña, Romance Tropical, Vaivén.
-The screening will be followed by a celebratory reception.
+The first public program, wa an in-person feature-length debut of selected video work from as early as 2014.
+The one-off screening unified, for the first time, the expansive narrative of Félix’s video practice including excerpts from her works Alláfuera, Aves de Rapiña, Romance Tropical, Vaivén.
+The screening was followed by a celebratory reception.

-The second program, a virtual panel, will take place on May 23rd at 6:30pm Eastern.
-The discussion will feature Félix in conversation with Professor Laura Bravo López from the University of Puerto Rico and film director Mariem Pérez.
+The second program, a virtual panel, took place on May 23rd .
+The discussion featured Félix in conversation with Professor Laura Bravo López from the University of Puerto Rico and film director Mariem Pérez.

 Laura Bravo, Ph.D.

 Art History Program

 Laura Bravo holds a Ph.D in Art History from the Universidad Autónoma de Madrid (Spain).
 Funded by a grant of the Spanish Ministry of Culture, she has been a researcher at the Tate Britain, the Museum of Modern Art in New York, La Maison Européenne de la Photographie in Paris.
 She has been Chair of the Art History Program at the University of Puerto Rico – Río Piedras Campus, where she currently works as a Professor.
 Bravo has been Coordinator for Faculty Research Initiatives, in the Office of the Dean for Graduate Studies and Research, UPRRP (2018), and Summer Visiting Scholar at PLAS (Program of Latin American Studies) in Princeton University (2018).
 Bravo has been principal investigator for projects on Puerto Rican contemporary art and migration (2015-2018), and recently, on photography and illness (the human body between the medical and the artistic gaze (2020-2023).